Brain & CNS Cancer Nurse Specialist at The Canberra Hospital Ph: 6244 4416.

 BTAA’s Sydney peer-to-peer Support Group

-We meet the first Friday of the month at Chris O'Brien Lifehouse in Newtown
+Meetings are held on the first Friday of the month at Chris O'Brien Lifehouse in Newtown.

 Come to the main reception and you will be directed to our room.